openpolitics/manifesto/economy.md

 ## Minimum Wage

-The minimum wage should be set to the same value as the living wage (currently £14,458.50 based on 252 working days of 7.5 hours per day at £7.65), and automatically adjusted in line with that figure.
+The minimum wage should be set to the same value as the living wage (currently £15,970.50 based on 252 working days of 7.5 hours per day at £8.45 outside London)[London: £9.75/h, so £18,427.50/year], and automatically adjusted in line with that figure.

 ## Taxation